Eccentricity as a signature of hierarchical subsolar-mass mergers in collapsar disks: Results

 \subsection{Gravitational-wave emission}

 To better understand the dynamics of gravitational-wave emission in this regime, we now analyze both the waveforms and the gravitational-wave spectra.
 We focus specifically on the two-cluster run as a fiducial configuration.
 To do so, we extract the gravitational-wave strain using fixed-frequency integration \citep{Reisswig:2010di} at a distance of $r=80\, r_g$ from the center.
 The resulting time-domain waveforms are shown in Fig.~\ref{fig:waveform}.
 We can identify several phases.
 First, we can see that multiple mergers of subsolar-mass black holes dominate the early signal within the first millisecond of the simulation.
 While this stage is arguably strongly dependent on our initial conditions, it does set the eccentricity conditions for subsequent mergers as discussed above.
 As expected from the mass scaling of the frequency as well as the effective capture dynamics of the mergers, the characteristic frequencies of this phase remain around $10\,{\rm kHz}$ (see the blue line in Fig.~\ref{fig:spectrum}).
 In all systems, this is followed either by the main merger (one cluster) or by a stronger burst due to the merger of the two or three remaining fragments (two- and three-cluster configurations, respectively).
 We find that this signal is burst-like, as almost no inspiral component is present, and has support above $1\,{\rm kHz}$.
 As we can see, all of this hierarchical merger dynamics is too high in frequency and too low in amplitude for a fiducial distance of $175$ Mpc to be detectable with LIGO at A+ sensitivity \citep{KAGRA:2013rdx,LIGOScientific:2016wof}, and is barely detectable (and only partially) with Cosmic Explorer \citep{Evans:2021gyd}.
-However, the final inspiral of the hierarchically merged massive, yet still subsolar-mass\footnote{In the two cluster case, the initial clusters (with mass $0.8\, M_\odot$ initially) merge with the central black hole individually, making each merger subsolar-mass in nature.} fragment undergoes several inspiral orbits at high eccentricity $(e \simeq 0.6)$, e.g., for the two-cluster scenario (Fig.~\ref{fig:waveform}).
+We caution, however, that for subsolar mass mergers on larger orbits and separations, there could longer inspiral dynamics leading to potentially detectable mergers of two sub-solar mass fragments, e.g., as in candidate event S251112cm.
+In either case, the final inspiral of the hierarchically merged massive, yet still subsolar-mass\footnote{In the two cluster case, the initial clusters (with mass $0.8\, M_\odot$ initially) merge with the central black hole individually, making each merger subsolar-mass in nature.} fragment undergoes several inspiral orbits at high eccentricity $(e \simeq 0.6)$, e.g., for the two-cluster scenario (Fig.~\ref{fig:waveform}).
 Indeed, given the masses present and the inspiral frequencies around $100\,$Hz, we find that this signal has substantial support in the LIGO A+ band (black curve in Fig.~\ref{fig:spectrum}).
+The parameters of such a signal can be estimated by considering the mass and spin of the system at this point.
+Specifically, we adopted an isolated horizon formalism \citep{Dreyer:2002mx} to extract the individual masses and spins of the final merging system, which in reality would be a black hole -- neutron star system.
+Using the isolated horizon diagnostics as implemented in \texttt{SpECTRE} (based on \citet{Gundlach:1997us}), which we have also compared to those measured with the implementation in the \texttt{BHaHAHA} code ( \citet{etienne2026bhahahafastrobustapparent}), we obtain a mass pair of $(m_1; \chi_{1})-(m_2; \chi_{2})$ corresponding to $(3.71 M_\odot;0.76)-(0.80M_\odot; 0.66)$ for the two cluster, and $(3.73M_\odot;0.71)-(1.57M_\odot; 0.34)$ for the three cluster system.
+We caution that these values should be taken with a grain of salt.
+While the primary spins are close to the Keplerian value for a rapidly rotating neutron star (e.g., \citealt{Cook:1993qr,Breu:2016ufb,Koliogiannis:2019rvh}), the primary black hole at this point might have efficiently spun down by the strong jet launched from the accretion flow \citep{Jacquemin-Ide:2023aax}.